 PP3.
-Recalling Human Rights Council resolution 41/10 of 11 July 2019 and all relevant previous resolutions and decisions on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health adopted by the Council, the General Assembly and the Commission on Human Rights, including resolutions 44/2 of 21 July 2020, 46/14 of 23 March 2021, 49/25 of 1 April 2022 and 49/19 of 1 April 2022, which highlight the need of ensuring equitable, affordable, timely and universal access for all countries to vaccines in response to the coronavirus disease (COVID-19) pandemic and of promoting and protecting economic, social and cultural rights within the context of addressing inequalities in the recovery from the COVID-19 pandemic,
+Recalling Human Rights Council resolution 41/10 of 11 July 2019 and all relevant previous resolutions and decisions on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health adopted by the Council, the General Assembly and the Commission on Human Rights, including resolutions 44/2 of 16 July 2020, 46/14 of 23 March 2021, 49/25 of 1 April 2022 and 49/19 of 1 April 2022, which highlight the need of ensuring equitable, affordable, timely and universal access for all countries to vaccines in response to the coronavirus disease (COVID-19) pandemic and of promoting and protecting economic, social and cultural rights within the context of addressing inequalities in the recovery from the COVID-19 pandemic,

-PP3 bis.
-Recalling also General Assembly Resolution 74/306 of 11 September 2020, which recognized that the coronavirus disease (COVID-19) pandemic was one of the greatest global challenges in the history of the United Nations and noted with deep concern its negative impacts on the enjoyment of human rights and the exacerbation of poverty and hunger as well the exacerbation of economic and social inequalities within and among countries, which reversed hard-won development gains and hampered progress towards achieving the 2030 Agenda for Sustainable Development and all its Goals and targets,

-PP3 ter.
-Deeply concerned at the impacts of COVID-19 pandemic in the realization of the human right to the highest attainable standard of physical and mental health, including the marked increase of cases of several known and treatable diseases due to disruptions in treatment, vaccination and diagnosis, and thereby stressing the urgent need to reinforce actions and initiatives to tackle known health challenges and lingering health emergencies, such as HIV, tuberculosis, malaria, non-communicable and neglected tropical diseases, that disproportionately affect developing countries,

-PP3 quater.
-Extremely concerned that, worldwide, tuberculosis is the 13th leading cause of death and the second leading infectious after COVID-19; HIV/AIDS remains one of the world's most significant public health challenges, particularly in developing countries; tropical diseases impose a devastating human, social and economic burden on more than one billion people, predominantly in tropical and subtropical areas and among those in the most vulnerable, marginalized situations; noncommunicable diseases kill 41 million people each year, equivalent to 71% of all deaths globally, mostly in developing countries; and that people living with NCDs are at a higher risk of severe illness and death due to COVID-19,

-PP3 quinquies.
-Stressing that a healthier world implies an imperative obligation to solve current health challenges, particularly affecting those in the most vulnerable and marginalized situations, as well as better preparedness for future health emergencies, including pandemics,

 PP4.
+Recalling also General Assembly Resolution 74/306 of 11 September 2020, which recognizes that the coronavirus disease (COVID-19) pandemic is one of the greatest global challenges in the history of the United Nations and noting with deep concern its negative impacts on the enjoyment of human rights and the exacerbation of poverty and hunger as well the exacerbation of economic and social inequalities within and among countries, which have reversed hard-won development gains and hampered progress towards achieving the 2030 Agenda for Sustainable Development and all its Goals and targets,

+PP5.
+Deeply concerned at the impacts of COVID-19 pandemic in the realization of the human right to the enjoyment of the highest attainable standard of physical and mental health, including the marked increase of cases of several known and treatable diseases due to disruptions in treatment, vaccination and diagnosis, and thereby stressing the urgent need to reinforce actions and initiatives to tackle known health challenges and lingering health emergencies, such as HIV, tuberculosis, malaria, non-communicable and neglected tropical diseases, that disproportionately affect developing countries,

+PP6.
+Extremely concerned that, worldwide, according to the World Health Organization, tuberculosis is the 13th leading cause of death and the second leading cause of death from infectious diseases after COVID-19; HIV/AIDS remains one of the world's most significant public health challenges, particularly in developing countries; tropical diseases impose a devastating human, social and economic burden on more than one billion people, predominantly in tropical and subtropical areas and among those in the most vulnerable, marginalized situations; noncommunicable diseases kill 41 million people each year, equivalent to 71% of all deaths globally, mostly in developing countries; and that people living with NCDs are at a higher risk of severe illness and death due to COVID-19,

+PP7.
+Stressing that the full enjoyment of the human right to the highest standard of physical and mental health implies sustained efforts to solve current health challenges, particularly affecting those in the most vulnerable and marginalized situations, as well as better prevention, preparedness and response to future health emergencies, including pandemics,

-Recalling the Declaration on the Right to Development, which, inter alia, establishes that States should take, at the national level, all measures necessary for the realization of the right to development and should ensure, inter alia, equality of opportunity for all in their access to basic resources, such as health services,
+PP8 .
+Recalling the Declaration on the Right to Development, which, inter alia, establishes that States should take, at the national level, all measures necessary for the realization of the right to development and should ensure, inter alia, equality of opportunity for all in their access to basic resources, such as health care services,